kyma-project/test-infra/docs/guidelines_iac.md

 ### Modules

 Modules group and encapsulate resources specific to applications or use cases.
-These grouped resources compose an application components and all needed realated resources like service account, permissions, or messaging system.
+These grouped resources compose application components and all needed related resources like service account, permissions, or messaging system.
 Modules must be preferred over raw resource definitions in the environment configuration files.